 Read review: Cuisinart WMR-CA Round Classic

 The streamlined simplicity of the Mini Maker Griddle leaves little room for bells and whistles.
-There are no controls — you just plug it in and a light turns on when it reaches cooking temperature.
-There is also no timer to let you know when the waffle is done, you have to keep track of that on your own.
+There are no controls — you just plug it in, and a light turns on when it reaches cooking temperature.
+There is also no timer to let you know when the waffle is done, so you have to keep track of that on your own.
 Luckily the griddle is quite forgiving and tends not to burn anything, even if it's left cooking for a few extra minutes.
 For cooking whimsical and creative mini waffles, there is no better than the Dash Mini Maker Griddle.

 Read review: Dash Mini Maker Griddle

 Best Combo of Performance and Aesthetics

 All-Clad Stainless Steel Classic

 If you are looking to make waffles a staple in your home, there's a good chance your waffle maker is going to become a permanent presence on the counter.
 If that's the case, you may appreciate the all stainless steel, rugged look of the All-Clad Stainless Steel Classic.
 This heavy-duty, built-to-last machine can churn out delicious waffles in seven different shades from fluffy to crispy.
 It also has all of the pre-heating and fully-cooked indicators that one would expect from a top-notch appliance.